pbartela/tour-planner/.ai/tech-stack.md

-## Frontend - Astro z React dla komponentów interaktywnych:
+## Frontend - Astro with React for interactive components:
-- Astro 5 pozwala na tworzenie szybkich, wydajnych stron i aplikacji z minimalną ilością JavaScript
+- Astro 5 allows for the creation of fast, efficient pages and applications with minimal JavaScript.
-- React 19 zapewni interaktywność tam, gdzie jest potrzebna
+- React 19 will provide interactivity where it's needed.
-- TypeScript 5 dla statycznego typowania kodu i lepszego wsparcia IDE
+- TypeScript 5 for static code typing and better IDE support.
-- Tailwind 4 pozwala na wygodne stylowanie aplikacji
+- Tailwind 4 allows for convenient application styling.
-- daisyui zapewnia bibliotekę dostępnych komponentów React, na których oprzemy UI
+- daisyui provides a library of accessible React components on which we will base the UI.

-## Backend - Supabase jako kompleksowe rozwiązanie backendowe:
+## Backend - Supabase as a comprehensive backend solution:
-- Zapewnia bazę danych PostgreSQL
+- Provides a PostgreSQL database.
-- Zapewnia SDK w wielu językach, które posłużą jako Backend-as-a-Service
+- Provides SDKs in multiple languages that will serve as a Backend-as-a-Service.
-- Jest rozwiązaniem open source, które można hostować lokalnie lub na własnym serwerze
+- It is an open-source solution that can be hosted locally or on your own server.
-- Posiada wbudowaną autentykację użytkowników
+- Has built-in user authentication.

-## AI - Komunikacja z modelami przez usługę Openrouter.ai:
+## AI - Communication with models via the Openrouter.ai service:
-- Dostęp do szerokiej gamy modeli (OpenAI, Anthropic, Google i wiele innych), które pozwolą nam znaleźć rozwiązanie zapewniające wysoką efektywność i niskie koszta
+- Access to a wide range of models (OpenAI, Anthropic, Google, and many others), which will allow us to find a solution that ensures high efficiency and low costs.
-- Pozwala na ustawianie limitów finansowych na klucze API
+- Allows setting financial limits on API keys.

-## CI/CD i Hosting:
+## CI/CD and Hosting:
-- Github Actions do tworzenia pipeline'ów CI/CD
+- Github Actions for creating CI/CD pipelines.
-- DigitalOcean do hostowania aplikacji za pośrednictwem obrazu docker```
+- DigitalOcean for hosting the application via a Docker image.